firstbatchxyz/swan-contracts/docs/src/src/SwanAgent.sol/contract.SwanAgent.md

 Creates an agent.

-*`_feeRoyalty` should be between 1 and max agent fee in the swan market parameters.*
+*`_listingFee` should be between 1 and max agent fee in the swan market parameters.*

 *All tokens are approved to the oracle coordinator of operator.*